kalekundert/bind_dna/notebook/20190626_purify_zif268_repa_via_ribosome_pull_down/purify_zif268_repa_via_ribosome_pull_down.rst

    - Run E-gel

       - Very smeary.
-I think the salt of tween is messing with the gel.
+I think the salt or tween is messing with the gel.

       - I tried running a 10x dilution, but the bands were very faint.